appserver-io/concurrency/README.md

 }
 ```

-At first you have to initialise the `ExecutorService` in you main PHP script.
+At first you have to initialise the `ExecutorService` in a main PHP script `main.php`.
 ```php
 <?php